MoSync/MoSyncDoc/howto-scripts.md

     ruby build.rb buildsdk
     ruby build.rb buildreload

-Note that if you build all documentation, it is important that both MoSyncDoc and ReloadDoc repos are up-to-date, because structure.rb contain references to Reload pages, and if they do not exist, you will get a build error (this is one reason for that it can be useful to build only the SDk docs).
+Note that if you build all documentation, it is important that both MoSyncDoc and ReloadDoc repos are up-to-date, because structure.rb contains references also to Reload pages, and if they do not exist, you will get a build error (this is one reason for that it can be useful to build only the SDK docs).

 ## Updating structure.rb
 The script structure.rb contains a list of all documentation pages, stored as a Ruby array, referenced by the global variable $pages.